Duckers/FuseJS-ViewModel/README.md

 # FuseJS ViewModel API (proposal)

-This repo will contain documentation, implementation, tests and example for a new ViewModel API that we propose to add to a future version of Fuse if it turns out well.
+This repo will contain documentation, implementation, tests and examples for a new ViewModel API that we propose to add to a future version of Fuse if it turns out well.

 This is an open source effort, pull requests are welcome.